red/web-red/content/en/about/_index.md

   - template: "media-feature"
     heading: "Red Can Do It All"
     content: |-
-      Red is a full-stack, metal to meta, open-source toolchain.
-It's a relatively new, language created by Nenad Rakocevic.
-It was directly inspired by Rebol, designed by Carl Sassenrath (of Amiga OS fame), and has been developed as an open-source project since 2011.
+      It's a metal to meta, open-source toolchain created by Nenad Rakocevic, directly inspired by Rebol (designed by Carl Sassenrath of Amiga OS fame), and actively developed as an open-source project since 2011.

-      Red was bootstrapped in Rebol, to prove that the language was capable of self-hosting.
-High level Red code compiles to low level Red/System code, which compiles directly to machine code.
+      Bootstrapped in Rebol, to prove that the language was capable of self-hosting, high level Red code compiles to low level Red/System code, which compiles directly to machine code.
 No C compiler or assembler is needed.

-    image: "/images/redlang_heroine_planet2.jpg"
+    image: "/images/can-do-it-all.jpg"
     image_position: "left"
     image_shadow: true
   - template: "media-feature"